mnjx/pong/README.md

 # Pong

-This python program is a simple clone of the poupular game Pong.
+This python program is a simple clone of the popular game Pong.
 It uses the tkinter library for the GUI.
 The game ends when one side has 10 points.

 # Controls